TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 G. “Contact hour” means a unit of measure equivalent to 60 minutes of participation in an approved organized learning experience or activity.

-H. “Continuing education unit (CEU)” means ten contact hours of participation or it’s equivalent in an organized continuing education activity sponsored by an approved provider.
+H. “Continuing education unit (CEU)” means ten contact hours of participation or its equivalent in an organized continuing education activity sponsored by an accredited provider.

 J. “Continuing professional development (CPD)” means the responsibility of individual pharmacists for systematic maintenance, development and broadening of knowledge, skills and attitudes, to ensure continuing competence as a professional, throughout their careers.